smarthomeNG/plugins/bsblan/README.md

 # Plugin for BSB-Lan-Adapter

-#### Version 1.0.0
+#### Version 1.0.1

-This plugin connects your BSB-LPB-LAN-Adapter (https://github.com/1coderookie/BSB-LPB-LAN/) to SmarthomeNG.
+This plugin connects your BSB-LPB-LAN-Adapter (https://github.com/1coderookie/BSB-LPB-LAN/) with SmarthomeNG.
 BSB-LPB-LAN is a LAN Interface for Boiler-System-Bus (BSB) that enables you to control heating systems from Elco or Brötje and similar Systems.
-- read out all available Boiler data.
+- read out all available boiler parameters.
+- write all accessible boiler parameters

 ## Change history

-### Changes Since version 1.x.x

-- No Changes so far
+1.0.1 added support for writing parameters

 ### Requirements needed software